10 tips for staying safe in hotels

 Hotel security and hotel safety have been in the news lately.
 Both Hilton and Disney changed their “Do Not Disturb” policy.
 While the new policy will help make hotel guests safer, it’s still incumbent on guests to take personal responsibility for their own safety.

-If you haven’t heard about the new policy at Hilton, quickly being adopted by hotels worldwide, it states that if guests don’t have their room serviced for 24 hours, the hotel’s management will check the room.
+If you haven’t heard about the new hotel safety policy at Hilton, quickly being adopted by hotels worldwide, it states that if guests don’t have their room serviced for 24 hours, the hotel’s management will check the room.
 Guests can no longer keep hotel personnel out of their room for days on end.

-While they’ve denied the connection, it’s hard to image the mass shooting at the Mandalay Bay Hotel in Las Vegas didn’t contribute to the hotel safety change.
+While they’ve denied the connection, it’s hard to imagine the mass shooting at the Mandalay Bay Hotel in Las Vegas didn’t contribute to the hotel safety change.
 Of course, many big hotels also have to deal with drugs, prostitution and other problems, so this change is a welcome approach.

 Disney has expanded the Hilton policy.
 They’re replacing “Do Not Disturb” signs with “Room Occupied” signs.
 It’s a small difference, but it helps set the right tone.
 At Disney, housekeepers may enter occupied rooms, even with the sign displayed, but they must knock on the door and clearly identify themselves.